Home » About the Simpson

 We're Green and Getting Greener

 Every four weeks we get a delivery of fresh organic and natural foods and cleaning products from Azure Standard in Oregon.
 This helps us to minimize our 90-mile round-trip shopping excursions.
-Also, we are also doing our best to eliminate single-use plastics from our food shopping and storage routines.
+We are also doing our very best to eliminate single-use plastics from our food shopping and storage routines.

 A Brief History